This website uses cookies to ensure you get the best experience on our website. Learn more

 • Sosian also has a herd of five camels available for short rides – up to half a day.

-• You can also choose game walks of 1-3 hours, or walks out to a fly camp for an overnight away from the lodge.
-A licensed firearms holder, carrying either a .375 or .416 rifle, accompanies walks.
+• You can also choose game walks or mountain bike rides of 1-3 hours, or walks out to a fly camp for an overnight away from the lodge.
+A licensed firearms holder, carrying either a .375 or .416 rifle, accompanies walks, rides and cycle excursions.

 • Game drives, including night drives, are available in Sosian's vehicles on the 97km² Sosian Ranch, which has superb wildlife.
 There are two Toyota Land Cruisers, each of which comfortably carry nine passengers plus driver and guide.
 They're both open but have canvas roofs for rainy days or in very hot weather.
 The third vehicle is a Land Rover 110, which has a hard top with roof hatches and open sides, but the lodge hopes to replace this with another Land Cruiser.